 Despite the fact that most business people usually have a good command of English, a study shows that 75% of non-native English speakers prefer transacting and buying products in their native language, while 60% stated that they very rarely or never purchase from sites exclusively in English.

 If the decision-makers with the purchasing power feel comfortable with you because you “speak” their language, then they are more likely to do business with you.

 3. Gaining an edge against the growing competition

 If your competitors already translate and / or localize their marketing campaigns, and transact with other businesses on an international playing field, your company may be lagging behind.

 Remember that not all translation services advertise that they also offer localization.
 This is mostly because it is unnecessary to do so.
 For most translators, it is a given.

 As they translate to their native language or from a language in which they are fluent, they realize that the most direct translation will not be suitable.

 Because translation providers will match your needs with the right translator, you should always specify your company’s needs, and in turn, they will let you know if something simply does not “make sense.”

-Even if it seems that skipping the translation or localization step will be more cost-effective, it will clearly be a very short-term saving.
+Even if it seems that skipping the translation or localization step will be more cost-effective, it will clearly only save you money in the short term.
 In the long run, you will lose markets.
 When your potential customers realize that you have proactively anticipated their needs and adapted your message to their community and culture, they will respect your efforts and ultimately reward you for it.